Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 GNSS (GPS) Chipset Changes

-The capabilities of the Fenix 8 appear the same as previous models except something had changed.
-The GPS firmware has been bumped to an entirely different version and the Beidou and QZSS regional satellite constellations are newly supported.
+The capabilities of the Fenix 8 superficially appear unchanged.
+Yet the GPS firmware has been bumped to an entirely different version and the Beidou and QZSS regional satellite constellations are newly supported.
 Fenix 8 may well have a wholly new GNSS chipset, although, with my knowledge of component suppliers, I’m struggling to say which it is.

 Undocumented Logs